elotroalex/chiens/_texts/translation.md

 [6]({{site.baseurl}}/chiens/p006.html){:.pagetitle}

 - I was a slave for 50 years
-- and I have cut the cane and I have waxed the shoes and
+- and I cut the cane and I waxed the shoes and
-- the smallest child (the master's kid)
+- the smallest child, the master's kid,
-- drove the old slave chained to obedience
+- pulled the old slave along, chained to obedience
 - and respect;
 - and I tell you,
-- those which light the old night in my head,
+- that which lights the old night of my skull,
-- are certainly not the images of ambition, no,
+- is certainly not images of ambition, nope,
 - but the laughter of fire, the laughter of flowers and rivers
 - your image
 - more violent than a heart, more brutal than a thoroughbred